artaeun/IBM-UniPD/Dati/Studio/II_Anno/EIP/Materiale_vario/Tutta_la_teoria.md

 hand = open('mbox-short.txt')
 for line in hand:
   line = line.rstrip()
-  y= re.search('From:', line) :
+  y = re.search('From:', line)
   if y is not None:
     print(line)
 ```
 * The dot character matches any character
-* If you add the asterisk character, the character is “any number of times”
+* If you add the asterisk character, the character is "any number of times"
 * ^ => math the start of the line

 WildCard Characters ex: _^X.*:_ => match any character zero or more times